microsoft/winget-cli/doc/specs/#1625 - Android app support.md

 The "InstallerType" field in the YAML manifest file specifies the type of the application.
 A new InstallerType "Android" or "APK" will be added to show that a given application is an Android app.

-Each PWA would have its own manifest YAML file.
-A sample manifest file would look like this:
+The "InstallerType" enumeration would include "APK" to indicate an Andoroid package.
+A sample installer manifest file would look like the following:

 ```
 Id: FDroid.FDroid